Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/ci-cd-git-action.md

 - [Service principal with secrets](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-a-service-principal-secret){target=_blank}
 - [OpenID Connect (OIDC) with a Azure service principal using a Federated Identity Credential](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect){target=_blank}

 In this workshop, we will use the OIDC authentication method.
-Assuming you are already logged in using azure cli locally, follow the steps below to configure the repository for OIDC authentication with Azure AD either using powershell or bash/wsl:
+Assuming you are already logged in using Azure cli locally, follow the steps below to configure the repository for OIDC authentication with Azure AD either using powershell or bash/wsl:

 === "PowerShell"